defrijay/End-to-End-Credit-Risk-Analysis-and-Default-Prediction-for-Home-Credit/README.md

 ## 🎯 Business Problem

-Many applicants lack sufficient credit history, leading to either rejection or unfavorable loan terms.
-Home Credit aims to:
+Many loan applicants lack a strong traditional credit history, putting them at risk of being rejected or offered less favorable loan terms.
+Home Credit strives to:

-1. Identify high-risk borrowers.
+1. Accurately identify borrowers with a high risk of default, while
-2. Expand financial inclusion by approving safe applicants without traditional credit history.
+2. Expanding financial inclusion by approving safe and viable applicants even without a traditional credit history, using alternative data such as external scores, transaction history, and payment behavior.
-3. Suggest loan structures (amount, term, interest) that minimize risk.
+3. Structuring loans (amount, term, interest rate) that minimizes the risk of default while supporting successful repayment.

 **Key Business Questions:**

-* Who is likely to default on their loans?
+* Who is likely to default on their loans, and who might be unfairly rejected due to lack of traditional credit history?
-* Which features most strongly predict default?
+* Which features, including alternative data sources, most strongly predict default or repayment capability?
-* How can we set underwriting rules to balance approval rate and risk?
+* How can we set underwriting rules that balance approval rate, financial inclusion, and credit risk?

 ---